birdneststream/asciibird/README.md

 * Insert image to convert to ASCII into a layer
 * Support for tdfiglet, toilet, figlet importing

-# Things To Do Later

-* Properly get CSS into the JS stuff ya lazy bird
 # References

 * https://jp.itch.io/playscii / http://vectorpoem.com/playscii/